 import pandas as pd life_exp = pd.read_csv('Life Expectancy Data.csv') life_exp.head()

-The majority of lifespan lies between 45 to 90 years, with an average lifespan of 69 years.
+Most of the lifespan lies between 45 to 90 years, with an average lifespan of 69 years.

 sns.histplot(life_exp['Life expectancy'].dropna(), kde=True, color='orange')

 A correlation heat map is a graphical representation of a correlation matrix representing the correlation between different variables.
 This helps in understanding the linear dependencies of variables over each other.
-Correlation is always calculated between two variables, and it has a range of [-1, 1].
+Correlation is always calculated between two variables and has a range of [-1, 1].